albingroen/prismabuilder.io-api/README.md

 # prismabuilder.io-api

-A single endpoint for generating and formatting the Prisma schema from JSON
+2 endpoints for generating, formatting and parsing the Prisma schema from JSON and back.